 While the park itself covers a little over 1,000 acres within Buchanan State Forest, some of the trails stretch beyond its boundaries- including one we tackled a piece of, Tuscarora Trail.

-The walk downhill on Geyer & Cameron Trails were equally as edgy – and extremely steep!
+The walk downhill on Geyer & Cameron Trails was equally as edgy – and extremely steep!

-Once we calmed down slightly, we encountered a giant snakeskin that had recently been shed & a huge pile of bear poop!
+Along these trails, we encountered a giant snakeskin that had recently been shed & a huge pile of bear poop!